Dalit Rom-Shiloni, PhD, Project Leader

 Osnat Frank is a PhD candidate in the Department of Biblical Studies at Tel Aviv University.
 Her research interests are diverse, as a result of her former studies and professional experience.
 She is a graduate in law (LL.B) from the college of Management Academic studies (1996); a member of the Israeli Bar Association (1998).
 Practitioner in civil law and tax law.
 This is in addition to her BA in Education (School Counseling) and Geography from the Tel Aviv University (1985).

-Reuven Givati, PhD, Atmospheric Sciences, MA student in Biblical Studies
+Reuven Givati, PhD, Atmospheric Science, and MA, Biblical Studies

-Reuven Givati is a PhD in Atmospheric Sciences, and an MA student in the Department of Biblical Studies at Tel Aviv University.
-Reuven has a BSc degree in Physics and an MSc degree in Planetary Sciences, both degrees from Tel Aviv University, and a PhD degree in Atmospheric Sciences from the University of California at Davis.
+Reuven Givati has a BSc in Physics and an MSc in Planetary Sciences, both degrees from Tel Aviv University, and a PhD in Atmospheric Sciences from the University of California at Davis.
 Reuven is mostly interested in the knowledge of meteorology in the Hebrew Bible, and in 2019 he recieved an MA degree in Biblical studies with an MA thesis on the knowledge of meteorology among the authors of Biblical literature